jEnbuska/none-dux/README.md

 ![none-dux_sauli1](https://cloud.githubusercontent.com/assets/11061511/26650375/de9cf298-4651-11e7-9af2-b71a51db3e95.jpg)

-Syntax much like react-redux, with thunk.
-No reducers no action types needed.

-Application state can be changed directly from actions
+Application state can be changed directly from actions No reducer implementations needed nor action types needed.

+Creates an immutable data structure.

-Works partially with redux devtools (time travel state, displays diff, events and state):
+Works with redux devtools

+Has it's own redux-thunk like implementation Recommended to use be used with react-redux:

 Easy to work with deep structured state.

 All changes are immutable.

-Shape of the state can be extended and modified at anytime.
+Shape of the state can be extended and modified at anytime, ones root object of the data structure is defined at the at the start.

-All regular Object and Arrays of the state is it's own sub-store
+All regular Object and Arrays of the state is quite like it's own sub reducers.

-Direction of the data flow is reversed compared to React.Component:

-When ever a child generates a new state, it's parent and grand parents... will generated to new state, upto until Provider gets notified.

-if you are using react-redux and redux thunk:

 imports
 ```
-import { Provider, connect, shapes, } from 'none-dux';
+import { Provider, connect, } from 'react-redux';
+import { createStore, applyMiddleware, } from 'redux';
+import nonedux from 'none-dux';
 ```

-init Provider:
+init:
 ```
 const initialState = {
   request: {},